Mohamed-Salem-Ali/Data-Visualization-Prosper-Loan/README.md

 4. Term
 5. ProsperRating
 ## Key Insights for Presentation
-I begin with introducing the features of interest one by one, followed by how they relate to one another and eventually how they correlate with estimated returns and BorrowerAPR
+I begin with introducing the features of interest one by one, followed by how they relate to one another and eventually how they correlate with estimated returns and BorrowerAPR.

+Features that affect the borrower APR, which are original loan amount, Prosper rating.
+I started by showing the distribution of borrower APR and loan amount variable.
+Then, I showed the relationship between APR vs. loan amount etc.